Introduction:

 The green plastic Christmas ornament pictured on this page (purchased at Aldi in 2020, as part of a miniature Christmas tree decorative set) was owned and cherished (touched almost daily!) by a little boy who had recently tested positive for Arsenic and Antimony.

-The young boy [he is four years old now, but was just three when he received this Christmas tree as decor for his room] has developmental delays, Sensory Processing Disorder, and an Autism diagnosis, and the parents are on a path to identify and eliminate all potential contributing sources to his health impairments.
+The young boy (he is four years old now, but was just three when he received this Christmas tree as decor for his room) has developmental delays, Sensory Processing Disorder, and an Autism diagnosis.
+The parents are on a path to identify and eliminate all potential contributing sources to his health impairments.

-Mama shared this with me when I asked for a description of their concerns for their child for this post:
+Mama shared this with me when I asked for a description of their concerns for their child to include in this article:

 “He has an Autism diagnosis, and the sensory differences that come with it.
 He is also globally developmentally delayed.
 First sign was speech delay, then social, then fine/gross motor and adaptive skills.
 [However] he is very socially engaged and interested and is not thought to be intellectually disabled.”

-Given the well established links between heavy metal exposure (including Lead) and developmental disabilities (if you have questions about this, please watch my documentary film MisLEAD: America’s Secret Epidemic), these parents began testing their child monthly for metals, and then began to searching for the source of the metals that their child had tested positive for.
-In their search they found out about my work testing consumer goods for toxicants.
+Given the well-established links between heavy metal exposure (including Lead) and developmental disabilities (if you have questions about this, please watch my documentary film MisLEAD: America’s Secret Epidemic), these parents began testing their child monthly for metals and then began searching for the source of the metals that their child had tested positive for.
+In their search, they found out about my work testing consumer goods for toxicants.
 In October, they had me come to their home for a consultation to try to determine potential heavy metal exposure sources for their child.

-This tabletop Christmas tree was in his bedroom, on his dresser (our visit was in October 2021 and the tree had been up since the previous Christmas holiday season – 2020.)
-During our visit, the child’s parents chose to donate this green ornament [and another one – a red one – which I will post test results for, shortly] to my “Museum of Toxic Consumer Goods” collection, so that I could do some more extensive testing and write up the details here on this post (that others might benefit from this information).
+This tabletop Christmas tree was in his bedroom, on his dresser (our visit was in October 2021 and the tree had been up since the previous Christmas holiday season — 2020).
+During our visit, the child’s parents chose to donate this green ornament (and another red one, which I will publish the test results for, shortly) to my “Museum of Toxic Consumer Goods” collection so I could do some more extensive testing and write up the details in this article.
+(That way others might benefit from this information, too.)

 But did this ornament actually poison a child?

-While we cannot know for sure – and frankly, it would be nearly impossible to definitively determine – if the boy’s owning and frequent handling of this particular item might have contributed to his heavy metal exposure – best practices in a situation like this dictate removing everything that tests positive for any significant amount of the metals of concern – in this case Arsenic and Antimony – from the boy’s room, home and environment.
+While we cannot know for sure — and frankly, it would be nearly impossible to definitively determine — if the boy’s owning and frequent handling of this particular item might have contributed to his heavy metal exposure, best practices in a situation like this dictate removing everything that tests positive for any significant amount of the metals of concern.
+In this case, it means removing Arsenic and Antimony from the boy’s room, home, and environment.

 To Note: 44,000+ ppm is an extremely high level of Arsenic to find in a consumer good — and Arsenic is rarely found at that level in any modern consumer product, so this seemingly innocuous ornament was especially concerning.

-Shortly after publishing this post, in a text exchange with this boy’s mama, she sent me the following message:
+Shortly after publishing this piece, in a text exchange with this boy’s mama, she sent me the following message:

 “You know what’s interesting – the Arsenic has been consistent since we started the urine metals tests.
 I just looked through a bunch of them.
 But the most recent one, after the stupid ornaments were gone, it’s about half.”